Blake Shelton And Gwen Stefani Faking It On ‘The Voice’? Say It Isn’t So!

 Blake Shelton and Gwen Stefani are the perfect couple on The Voice, but is their relationship as rock-solid behind the scenes?
-According to OK Magazine, sources revealed that Shelton and Stefani are faking it on camera and don’t act like they love each other off-set.
+According to OK!
+Magazine, sources revealed that Shelton and Stefani are faking it on camera and don’t act like they love each other off-set.

 “They are not as loving towards each other behind the scenes,” the insider stated.
 “Gwen often looks irritated by him backstage and she is not constantly smiling at Blake like she is when they are taping.”

-The high-profile couple hasn’t stopped flirting with each other since Season 12 began and they aren’t showing any signs of slowing down.
+The high-profile couple hasn’t stopped flirting with each other since Season 12 began, and they aren’t showing any signs of slowing down.
 They might seem like the ideal couple in front of the cameras, but sources reveal nothing could be further from the truth in real life.

 “This is just not how they are when cameras are off,” the source added.
 “Gwen can actually be quite moody and she is not always the happy-go-lucky person that she likes the public to believe she is.”

 If the sources are correct, then this might be the saddest Hollywood news this year.
-After all, Blake Shelton and Gwen Stefani’s romance was a dream come true for many Voice fans and it seemed like they were perfect for each other.
+After all, Blake Shelton and Gwen Stefani’s romance was a dream come true for many Voice fans, and it seemed like they were perfect for each other.
 In fact, the two haven’t been shy about their romance on social media and are constantly sharing photos of the time they spend together.
 If their relationship is nothing but a show, that would be a devastating blow to their fans and The Voice.

 A post shared by Gwen Stefani (@gwenstefani) on

 Shelton started dating the No Doubt alum in the fall of 2015, only months after he called it quits with ex-wife Miranda Lambert.
-At the time, Stefani was going through her own divorce with Bush frontman Gavin Rossdale, with whom she shares three children — Kingston, Zuma and Apollo.
+At the time, Stefani was going through her own divorce with Bush frontman Gavin Rossdale, with whom she shares three children — Kingston, Zuma, and Apollo.
 Shelton and Lambert did not have any kids during their four-year marriage.

 Speaking of Lambert, the country star recently discussed her breakup with Shelton at the Academy of Country Music Awards.
-According to Celebrity Insider, Lambert said her divorce inspired the music on her award winning album, The Weight of These Wings, which just so happened to win album of the year at the ACMs.
+According to Celebrity Insider, Lambert said her divorce inspired the music on her award-winning album, The Weight of These Wings, which just so happened to win album of the year at the ACMs.

-Lambert also performed the song, “Tin Man” at the award ceremony and was joined by her current boyfriend Anderson East.
+Lambert also performed the song “Tin Man” at the award ceremony and was joined by her current boyfriend, Anderson East.
 After hearing the comments about the breakup and watching Lambert’s performance, Stefani reportedly got angry with how her boyfriend’s ex refuses to move on past their divorce.

 #BlakeShelton And Gwen Stefani Only Grow Closer Despite Miranda Lambert’s Shade At The ACMs https://t.co/hVZBgpnbi2